 Sam acted as Independent Compliance Monitor for Macmillan Publishers Limited, reporting to the World Bank and the Serious Fraud Office.
 He sat on the British Standards Institute’s panel for the drafting of the Anti-Bribery Standard and the subsequent pilots.
 Sam is a qualified Solicitor Advocate and accredited Mediator.

-Welcome to the third edition of Business ethics and anti-corruption world..
+Welcome to the fifth edition of Business ethics and anti-corruption world..